mpguerra/user-goals-oauth-api-gateway/README.md

 Please check out his [repo](Taytay/api-proxy-3scale-heroku) for the README and basic instructions on setting this up.

-I have added some OAuth extensions on top of this to implement an API Gateway acting as an OAuth2 provider for my simple Address Book App API.
-I will outline how these work (as well as any additional set up steps where they differ from the original repo) and how to use them in conjunction with the example [Address Book App API](mpguerra/address-book-app-api)
+I have added some OAuth extensions on top of this to implement an API Gateway acting as an OAuth2 provider for a simple Address Book App API.
+I will outline how these work (as well as any additional set up steps where they differ from the original repo) using the [Address Book App API](mpguerra/address-book-app-api) as an example API.

 Usage
 ---------